1300371/homeassistant/README.md

 # Home Assistant

 # Hardware
-- Raspberry Pi3B+
+- Raspberry Pi 3B+
 - External HDD
 - ESP8266-base chipset
 - FTDI _Serial-to-USB_ (required to flash ESP8266)

 # Install Raspbian on Pi
 To preserve the SD card, use an external HDD.
 Need to have a hard drive with a dedicated power supply or that spins up disks before the Pi boot sequence (see https://www.raspberrypi.org/blog/pi-3-booting-part-i-usb-mass-storage-boot/).

 ## Prepare HDD Drive